shirayasur/greenhouse-dashboard/README.md

 # Greenhouse Recruitment Dashboard
-Greenhouse dashboard for an overview of the recruitment process
+Greenhouse dashboard for an overview of an organization's recruitment processes

 ## About
 This dashboard tracks recruitment metrics from your greenhouse account using the Greenhouse API.